Key indicators suggest potential economic improvement for regional businesses in 2025

 Importantly, registering your business name will help protect your business if you choose to use that name as a trademark.

-A well-crafted business plan can help you set clear business objectives and stay focused on the goals of your business.
+A well-crafted business plan, opens in new window can help you set clear business objectives and stay focused on the goals of your business.
 Writing your business plan can also help you consider each aspect of your business and identify any potential challenges or risks that may be associated with getting started.

 Mr Britto said that above all, starting your own business is a wonderful opportunity to build skills and make a positive impact.